klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_childOperatorBalance <a id="subbridge_childOperatorBalance"></a>
-The `bridge.childOperator` returns the balance of the child operator account address.
+The `bridge.childOperatorBalance` returns the balance of the child operator account.

 **Parameters**